panzerdp/dmitripavlutin.com/content/posts/139-promise-all/index.md

 ## 4. Conclusion

-`Promise.all([...])` is a useful helper function that lets you execute asynchronous operations in parallel, using a fail-fast strategy, and aggregate the result into an array.
+`Promise.all([...])` is a useful helper function that lets you execute asynchronous operations in parallel, using a fail-fast strategy, and aggregate the results into an array.

 *Challenge: can you implement a function `myPromiseAll(arrayOfPromises)` that would work like `Promise.all()`?
 Share your solution in a comment below!*